simatic-ax/learning-path/03_loading_and_debugging/slides/slides.md

     <div class="grid-slide-header">
     <header class="slide_header">
         <h2>Downloading the program</h2>
-        <h3>Hardware configuration from AX</h3>
+        <h3>Hardware configuration from SIMATIC AX</h3>
     </header>
   </div>
   <div class="grid-slide-text">
-    <p>In the assets/ax directory you can find a prepared hardware configuration, created by the AX hardware configuration.</p>
+    <p>In the assets/ax directory you can find a prepared hardware configuration, created by the SIMATIC AX hardware configuration.</p>
     <p>You can use PLCSim Advanced or a real PLC to test the download.</p>
     <br>
     <p>To download simply enter the command to the right.
-If you used the AX configuration, make sure to use the <code>certificateForConnection.crt</code> that you can find in the assets folder.</p>
+If you've used the SIMATIC AX configuration, make sure to use the <code>certificateForConnection.crt</code> that you can find in the assets folder.</p>
     <code></code>
   </div>
   <div class="grid-slide-image">